mlapistudy/ICSE2022_158/ide_plugin/README.md

 ![Install from marketplace](demo/demo3.jpeg)
 4. Next, for each of the selected function's parameters, fill out what type the parameter is and whether it is used in a Machine Learning Cloud API.
 ![Install from marketplace](demo/demo4.jpeg)
 5. Once the types have been inputted you will see a pop-up window where you can click the "Log Messages" button.
 Clicking this button will allow you to see the progress of our tool while it runs.
+Depends on the network, it may take several minutes to execute.
 ![Install from marketplace](demo/demo5.jpeg)
 6. Congrats!
 Right under the view for the testable functions you will see information about any bugs or inefficiencies your selected function has.
 You will also see the lines of code with bugs underlined for you!
 If you want to remove the underlines, click the "Remove underlines" button.
 ![Install from marketplace](demo/demo6.jpeg)